 Fortunately, the Campsie Fells are accessible year-round for hiking and climbing and have some of the most picturesque spots in the west of Scotland.
 Inevitably, the seasonal conditions have to be observed for personal safety.
 However, as long as you take care in the winter months, your enjoyment of the scenery won’t be dampened.

 There is no denying that the Campsie Fells and their surroundings are a perfect retreat from the relentless bustle of the big city.
-The variety of scenery, quiet out-of-the-way places, and spectacular views all contribute to providing great walks and hikes and a chance to kick back and switch off.
+The variety of scenery, quiet out-of-the-way places, and spectacular views all provide great walks and hikes and a chance to kick back and switch off.